/main_page.html

 Structural Integration is a hands-on method of changing the structure of the body so that it is aligned with gravity.

 Through this process the body becomes longer, more upright, and better balanced.
 The movement becomes more fluid and efficient.
-Flat feet develop arches.
-Bow legs and knock knees straighten out.
+Flat feet will begin to develop arches.
+Bow legs and knock knees become straighter.
 A swayed lower back becomes straighter and more supportive.
 Scoliosis can improve.
 Shoulders that are pulled forward will naturally rest in a more balanced position.
 And a neck and head that are craned forward will balance in a more upright position.
+These are just a few examples.

-This does not happen by efforting to hold the body in a different posture, but by literally by changing the structure of the body, so that when you are relaxed, the body will tend towards this alignment, using very little effort to do so.
+This does not happen by efforting to hold the body in a different posture, but by literally by changing the structure of the body, so that when it is relaxed, the body will tend towards this alignment, requiring much less effort to move and remain upright.
 As a result, it takes less energy to sit, stand, and walk; and more free energy is available.

 How does it do this?

-Structural Integration works through hands-on work with the fascia in a series of ten sessions.
+Structural Integration works hands-on with the fascia of the body.
 The fascia is connective tissue that wraps around and through muscles, bones, tendons, ligaments, and organs, supporting and holding everything together, and determining the structure of the body.
-By working slowly with this tissue, we lengthen and reorganize it so that the body can realign, have more freedom of movement, more breath, and freedom from pain.
+The fascia will shorten and thicken to give the body support for injuries, imbalances, overuse, sitting in poor chairs, working at a computer, postural habits, emotional holding patterns, birth trauma, or even the position one was in while in utero.
+By working slowly with this tissue, we lengthen and reorganize it so that the body can better align itself, having more freedom and ease of movement, more breath, and freedom from pain.

 How does this relate to pain and discomfort?